rmunate/SpellNumber/docs/usage/languages-available.md

 We currently have 10 supported languages to easily work with this package.
 Below we list the configured languages:

-- German
+- German.
-- English
+- English.
-- Spanish
+- Spanish.
-- Farsi
+- Farsi.
-- French
+- French.
-- Hindi
+- Hindi.
-- Italian
+- Italian.
-- Polish
+- Polish.
-- Portuguese
+- Portuguese.
-- Romanian
+- Romanian.

 If you want to get the supported languages directly from the package, you have two ways to do it.